Monday, June 29, 2009

 Jordan Stempleman: Softer Edges

 This poem is called Love, and it is from the Otoliths book Facings.
-It can be considered the archetypal Stempleman poem:
+It can be considered an archetypal Stempleman poem:

 I told them, you can take half the conversation